tkell/plant-a-tree/pages/contribute.md

 layout: misc
 title: Plant More Trees
 ---

-You can add tree planting resources for your area to this website via [Github](https://github.com/tkell/plant-a-tree){:target="_blank"}.
+You can add tree planting resources for your area to this website by emailing us at celebratewithtrees47 αт gmail.com

-Please also add stories of your tree-planting celebrations using the same link!
+Please also add stories of your tree-planting celebrations at the same email.

-Celebrate with Trees  🌱🌿🌳🌲 is made by Thor Kell, Julia M. Roberts, and Ian Gartshore.
+Celebrate with Trees  🌱🌿🌳🌲 is made by Julia M. Roberts, Ian Gartshore, and Thor Kell.

-The best way to reach us is via [Github](https://github.com/tkell/){:target="_blank"}.
+The best way to reach us is via celebratewithtrees47 αт gmail.com!